-- Don’t eat or drink too close to your bedtime but don’t go to bed hungry.
+- Don’t eat or drink too close to your bedtime – but don’t go to bed hungry either.
 You don’t want to wake up needing the toilet or lie in bed with a grumbling tummy.

-- While it is important to get plenty of exercise during the day, don’t do any just before bedtime or you will have too much adrenalin whizzing around your body and feel wide awake.
+- While it’s important to get plenty of exercise during the day, don’t do any just before bedtime or you will have too much adrenalin whizzing around your body and feel wide awake.

 - Try writing down any worries you have before you go to bed so you can sort them out, or talk to someone.
 Perhaps write a ‘to do’ list and prepare your clothes and school books for the next day so you feel organised.
 Going to bed feeling calm and in control will help you fall asleep.